nCounter® Host Response Panel

-Study the phases and progression of infection across the five major components of the host response with the pathogen-agnostic content of the nCounter Host Response Panel.
-Rapidly advance knowledge of emerging infectious disease with experiments that take minutes to set-up and get results in less than 24 hours.
+The Host Response Panel helps rapidly advance knowledge of emerging infectious disease with experiments that take minutes to setup and get you results in less than 24 hours.

 - Study the five elements of the host response